CostanzoPadovano/Renumber_PDB_Hydrogen_MD_Gromacs/README.md

 # Renumber_PDB_Hydrogen_Molecular_Dynimics_GROMACS
-This script is useful to change hydrogen number in file pdb for amber.
+This script is useful to change hydrogen number in file pdb for amber force field.

 Use this command on terminal(linux): sed -i -f renumber_pdb_amber.txt file.pdb